fastify/fastify-reply-from/README.md

 #### `onResponse(request, reply, res)`

-Called when an http response is received from the source.
+Called when a HTTP response is received from the source.
 The default behavior is `reply.send(res)`, which will be disabled if the option is specified.